-Enrolled participants will visit study sites for monthly dosing, functional assessments, medical testing, and 2-3 muscle biopsies over the course of the study.
-Two to three visits will require overnight stays at the study site.
-Participants will also undergo safety labs two weeks after each dose.
+Enrolled participants will visit study sites for monthly dosing, functional assessments, medical testing, and muscle biopsies at the applicable time points over the course of the study.
+Some visits will require overnight stays at the study site.
+Participants will undergo safety labs at each visit.
 Additional information will be provided by the study site.

 Why do you need to collect biopsies?

-This study will measure the change in the amount of dystrophin protein in muscle after treatment.
-Because we are testing to see if SRP-5051 increases levels of dystrophin in muscle through exon-skipping, the only way to show SRP-5051 is working as intended is to test muscle directly.
+This study will measure the change in the amount of dystrophin protein in skeletal muscle tissue after study treatment.
+Because we are testing to see if SRP-5051 increases levels of dystrophin in skeletal muscle tissue through exon-skipping, the only way to show SRP-5051 is working as intended is to test skeletal muscle tissue directly.
 This cannot be studied by testing blood or urine, for example.
 More information will be provided by the study site.

 What risks are associated with this study?

 As with all clinical studies, there can be risks associated with possible side effects of taking the study drug and with the standard medical tests carried out as part of the study at each visit.
 Information on the possible side effects that may be experienced in the study is available in the consent form and should be discussed with your study doctor.